 Ronan Donovan: Social By Nature

 This presentation has been rescheduled for July 26 and 27, 2020.
-If you have tickets to the April 19 or 20, 2020 presentation, please click here and you will be taken to a form where you can tell us what you’d like to do with your tickets.
+If you have tickets to the April 19 or 20, 2020 presentation, please hold on to them and use them for these dates!
+If you have any questions, contact the Ticket Office at 937-228-3630.

 What’s a human?
 We are, at our core, social mammals.
 We build relationships, communicate, reproduce, establish territories, and adapt to shrinking resources.
 In these ways, we’re no different than other social mammals.
 Chimpanzees, wolves, and gorillas are among the most charismatic of the mammals we know.
 We identify with them as species, groups, and even as named individuals.
 They’re also under threat.
 Join biologist-turned-photographer RONAN DONOVAN as he talks about his work in documenting these animals and what we, as fellow social mammals, can learn from them.